TianqiZhang/AISearchPoC/README.md

 ## 🧪 Implementation Details

-This project is a proof of concept and uses mock implementations:
+This project is a proof of concept and uses these implementations:

 - **MockAIService**: Simulates streaming AI responses with delays
 - **MockCacheService**: Provides pre-defined cached responses for certain queries
 - **MockQueryFilterService**: Checks for sensitive information patterns in queries
+- **SSEWriter**: Provides a clean abstraction for writing Server-Sent Events

+The SSEWriter abstraction allows for clean separation of concerns:
+- It's registered as a scoped service to maintain state during request processing
+- It handles all SSE-specific formatting and protocol details
+- It properly flushes the response stream after each event
+- It can be easily reused across controllers or projects

-In a production environment, these would be replaced with:
+In a production environment, the mock services would be replaced with:
 - Real AI model integration (e.g., OpenAI, Azure AI)
 - Proper caching solution (e.g., Redis)
 - More sophisticated query filtering and PII detection